whg-training/whg-training-resources/docs/population_genetics/principal_components_analysis/overview.md

 This file is a [Variant Call Format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file.
 It consists of some metadata, followed by genotype calls at different sites (rows) for different samples (columns).
 Feel free to look at the data by scrolling around.
 When you've finished, press the 'q' key to quit back to the terminal prompt.

-### Preparing data for PCA
+## Preparing data for PCA

 Before computing PCs we will need to do some pruning of the data.
 We will:

-* remove SNPs that are in high LD (to avoid confounding the analysis by local LD patterns.)
+* remove SNPs that are highly correlated to each other (i.e. 'in linkage disequilibrium' (LD)).
+This is to avoid confounding the analysis by local LD patterns.
-* remove samples that are too closely related (so that our PCs reflect the majority of our data.)
+* remove samples that are too closely related (so that our PCs.
+This is so that our PCs reflect the majority of our data.

 When you're ready, [go here to start pruning](ld_pruning.md).